w3c/secure-payment-confirmation/README.md

   timeout,
 };

-// This returns a SecurePaymentCredential, which is a subtype of PublicKeyCredential. const credential = await navigator.credentials.create({
+// This returns a PaymentCredential, which is a subtype of PublicKeyCredential. const credential = await navigator.credentials.create({
   securePayment: securePaymentCredentialCreationOptions
 });